Preserving oceans and their biodiversity

 The Fast Oil Recovery System, a pollution management technology, is a simple, reliable and safe system allowing the recovery of hydrocarbons located in the hold without piercing the hull in the event of a ship’s stranding.
 38 vessels are equipped with this technology.

 Until 2010, fuel in container-ships was only protected by a single hull layer.

 Since the entry into force of the rule MARPOL 12A (~ 2010), all CMA CGM owned vessels are now equipped with a double-hull protection.

 The installment of a second protective layer around the fuel tanks prevents maritime pollution in the event of a collision or a hull breach.

 But to exceed Marpol’s regulation requirements, the Group has committed to an innovative, ecological, and exemplary program: the “Green ship” program.
-81 vessels are subject to this initiative structured around four key points:
+All owned vessels are subject to this initiative structured around four key points:

 - The recycling of all waste